GIANTS Studio Modding Tool for FS25

 New Project

 Before you create any script files, we will create a new mod project.
 To do this, we will navigate to the File menu and select the New Project option.
-After choosing a name for your project, a menu like that below displayed.
+After choosing a name for your project, a menu like that below is displayed.
 If Farming Simulator 22 is installed on your computer, the GIANTS Studio will take care of setting the correct paths.
-Make sure that the option “Auto create mod folder” is activated.
+Make sure that the option “Auto-create mod folder” is activated.

 Once you’ve created your project, the Project Browser on the left side of the application should already display a sample mod layout:

 The helloWorld.lua file is already opened in the main script editor window.
-But first we should also have a look at the modDesc.xml file which is the entry point of each mod.
+But first, we should also have a look at the modDesc.xml file, which is the entry point of each mod.

 To do so, double-click the modDesc.xml file, and it will open it in the main script editor window of the IDE.
 You should see the following code in the modDesc.xml: